MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

     webView.CoreWebView2.SaveFileSecurityCheckStarting += (sender, args) =>
     {
         if (string.Equals(args.FileExtension, ".eml", StringComparison.OrdinalIgnoreCase)
-            && IsTrustedUri(args.SourceUri))
+            && IsTrustedUri(args.DocumentOriginUri))
         {
             // Set the `SuppressDefaultPolicy` property to skip the
             // default file type policy checking and a possible security
-            // alert dialog for ".eml" file, when it's from a trusted uri.
+            // alert dialog for ".eml" file, when it's from a trusted URI.
             // This will consent to save the file.
             //
             // 'IsTrustedUri' should be your own helper method
-            // to determine whether the uri is trusted. args.SuppressDefaultPolicy = true;
+            // to determine whether the URI is trusted. args.SuppressDefaultPolicy = true;
         }
         if (string.Equals(args.FileExtension, ".iso", StringComparison.OrdinalIgnoreCase))